Teaching your child about money

-Here are 6 tips on how to educate your children on money matters.
+Here are 6 tips on how to educate your child on money matters.
 Categorised into two different age groups, you’ll find simple activities for pre-schoolers from 3 to 6 years old and school-going children from ages 7 to 12.

 1. Teach the concept of money through simple daily activities

-Money knowledge can be learnt through engaging in simple daily activities
+Money knowledge can be learnt through engaging in simple daily activities.

 2. Introduce good money-saving habits